MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/hololens-authoring.md

 The **Undo** and **Redo** buttons work like **Undo** and **Redo** in any Microsoft Office program.
 There’s no limit to the number of times you can undo or redo.

 > [!NOTE]
-> Changes are automatically saved as you author in HoloLens.
+> Changes are automatically saved as you author in [!include[pn-hololens](../includes/pn-hololens.md)].
 Just be sure to select **Refresh** when you go back to the PC to ensure that you have the latest version of the guide.

 The Step card also includes several other buttons and UI elements: